Wassimulator/CactusViewer/README.md

 All dependencies are within the repo for your, my, and everyone's convenience.
 Using an MSVC 64 bit developer terminal:
-- run `b.bat` to build the project in debug mode, output in `\bin`
+- run `b.bat` to build the project in debug mode, output in `\bin` (the debug version expects the font file in src, so terminal calls need to have bin as the working directory to run).
 - run `b.bat release` to build the project in release mode, output in `\bin`

 ## Remarks: